auth0/nginx-jwt/README.md

 ### The Nginx Solution

 Situations like the above are common, which is why many people turn to a product like **Nginx** as a [reverse proxy](http://en.wikipedia.org/wiki/Reverse_proxy) service, placing it in front of the various backend services required by their app.
 Nginx allows a host of reverse proxy capabilities, such as caching, adding SSL, and redirecting.
-Now with the **nginx-jwt** module, you can easily enforce token-based authentication and authorization, simply by having your client app obtain a JWT that the module trusts, which identifies a user (authentication) and optionally their security rights (authorization).
+Now with the **nginx-jwt** script, you can easily enforce token-based authentication and authorization, simply by having your client app obtain a trusted JWT, which identifies a user (authentication) and optionally their security rights (authorization).

 > For more information on how JWT's work take a look at the [IEFT draft spec](http://tools.ietf.org/html/draft-ietf-oauth-json-web-token) or play around with them on [jwt.io](http://jwt.io).

 ### The Client Side

 So how does all this work?
 The first step is to enable your client app so that it can obtain a valid JWT on behalf of the user.
-The generation of this token has to be done external to the app itself by an authentication service that has the ability to identify a user (usually using a login form) and then geneate and *sign* a JWT with the same secret that your **nginx-jwt** module will use to *verify* that JWT.
+The generation of this token has to be done external to the app itself by an authentication service that has the ability to identify a user (usually using a login form) and then geneate and *sign* a JWT with the same secret that your **nginx-jwt** script will use to *verify* that JWT.

 > An example of an authentication service that can generate trusted JWT's is [Auth0](http://auth0.com).
 While they can host your app's user database, they also allow your users to authenticate against a variety of social providers like Google and Facebook or even against your enterprise's Active Directory or LDAP service.
 They also make it easy to integrate the login view into your app with a variety of [UI widgets and client libraries]((https://auth0.com/docs).